AndreasFinke/unige/git-help.md

 > git push -u origin gravwaves

 (Origin is the standard name of the online version of the repository.)
 This makes sense if the change is big enough and important but work-in-progress with possible side effects, or a quite separate thing in general.
+Note that the commit messages and the whole line of snapshots will be published, too.
 For a small thing that will be useful in general for the project, we can integrate it locally into the main project first and only publish that.
 That is the former option.

 For the former, go to master branch